KA Representation in Congress

 Pearl was a former public prosecutor.
 She worked at both the county district attorney and state attorney general’s offices.
 Her focus as a county prosecutor was special victims, particularly sex crimes.
 Pearl was the first prosecutor in Pennsylvania to win a case under the state’s new human trafficking law.
-Like Pearl, the Democratic nominee for this newly-created district’s open seat was also a woman and a lawyer, Mary Gay Scanlon.
+Like Pearl, the Democratic nominee for this newly-created district’s open seat was also a woman and a lawyer.
 Pennsylvania was therefore guaranteed at least one female Congressional representative in 2019.

 Democrat, Massachusetts 3rd

 The results of the September 17 Democratic primary election were so close, a recount took place.
-Following the recount, Dan Koh officially conceded to his opponent Lori Trahan, who ultimately won by 0.16% or 145 votes out of approximately 89,000 cast.
+Following the recount, Dan Koh officially conceded to his opponent Lori Trahan, who ultimately won by less than one hundred votes out of approximately 89,000 cast.

 As expected, Lori Trahan soundly defeated the Republican nominee in the general election on November 6.